 I guess the really interesting question here is can we actually retire with children based on our 2023 budget.
 We currently have an investment portfolio of €325k.
 We currently save €10k per month, therefore how long would it take us to hit our FI number based on say a 5% annual return (after inflation).

 Here are the results:

 |Budget||Time to Retirement|

 |2023 Shadow Budget||2 Years, 8 months|

 So there we have it.
-It is technically possible for our family to retire within 4 and a half years assuming we continue to save at our current rate, assuming a 5% after inflation return from here and assuming that inflation doesn’t knock our expenses too far out.
+It is technically possible for our family to retire within a little over 3 years assuming we continue to save at our current rate, assuming a 5% after inflation return from here and assuming that inflation doesn’t knock our expenses too far out.
 Keep in mind that a 5% after inflation return in the current inflationary environment is unlikely, so inflation really needs to come down for this to be realistic - but it at least gives an idea of what is possible.

 As it is, given my oldest son is now 11, I find it unlikely I will continue to work through at the same rate as I currently am, as I like the idea of adopting some form of semi-retirement in my 40’s (I am currently 38).
 Much of this FI stuff is about finding a balance between working hard and balancing family life.
 At the moment, I am still too overworked for where I would like to be, so in the long run I will need to find more balance.

 I thought it might be fun to explore some of the alternatives - or early exits - that are possible for me at this stage.
 Remember, going for “Standard FIRE” is only one approach.
 There are several alternative FIRE approaches I could adopt - some of them from today if I wished.
 Let’s explore some of these below: